Himanshu-1703/Himanshu-1703/README.md

 Email - himanshu1703@gmail.com
 GitHub - [github.com/Himanshu-1703](github.com/Himanshu-1703)

 I thrive on the thrill of learning, and I firmly believe in being a lifelong learner.
 This mindset drives me to constantly seek knowledge and explore new domains.
-When it comes to data analysis, data science, statistics, and Python coding, my enthusiasm knows no bounds.
+When it comes to Data Analysis, Data Science, Statistics and Python coding, my enthusiasm knows no bounds.
 Let's embark on an exciting data-driven journey and create something remarkable together!
 <!---
 Himanshu-1703/Himanshu-1703 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.